 How To Encourage Your Kid to Try Rock Climbing?

 We know for sure that kids copy what their parents say or do.
 So, the best way to encourage your kid to try rock climbing is by trying it out as well.
 Who knows, you might love it as much as your kid would!

 There are only two major steps to start your kid’s rock climbing journey:

 To begin, you have to find a certified instructor that has a good rock climbing program for kids.
 Check his/her program first if it includes the kind of training that you want for your kid.
 Ask questions if necessary.

 Usually, learning the basics starts with familiarizing the sensation of vertical wall motion without using a rope.
 Next is teaching them to use a rope/ climbing harness.
 They will be provided with the right safety gears so don’t worry about your kid being up on the wall!

 Safety techniques including the proper placement of hands and feet when climbing down from any height is usually explained at the end.
-This is proceeded by demonstration of some basic climbing techniques that your kid will need to practice afterwards.
+This is proceeded by a demonstration of some basic climbing techniques that your kid will need to practice afterward.

 - Gear up!

 Rock climbing gyms usually provide all the necessary gears and equipment such as shoes, helmets, and harnesses.
 Besides these, there are no other gear requirements needed, except a few play toys!